Medication Summary

 Class Summary

 Empirical coverage for S aureus and streptococcal organisms should be provided.
-Given the rapid emergence of community-acquired methicillin-resistant S aureus, treatment with a drug more likely to be effective against this agent should be considered.
-Coverage for E corrodens may be indicated for immunosuppressed patients.
+While a first-generation cephalosporin or antistaphylococcal penicillin has traditionally been recommended, the rapid emergence of community-acquired methicillin-resistant S aureus (CA-MRSA) requires treatment with drugs more likely to be effective against this agent.
+Trimethoprim/sulfamethoxazole or clindamycin should be added for this coverage.
+Coverage for E corrodens may be indicated for immunosuppressed patients and bite wounds.
+Tailor antibiotics to cultures and sensitivities.
+Continue antibiotics for 7-10 days.

 Dicloxacillin (Dycill, Dynapen)